DanielYanger/scouting_master/README.md

 # 624 Scouting Master App
 This app is part of the 624 Scouting System.
 It is able to create custom forms that are compatible with the 624 Scouting app.
-The APKs are avalible in the APK folder.
+With unlimited combinations of compnents, this app can create a form to satisfy any needs.

 ## Installation
 Transfer the APK to the device and install.
 You may have to go into the settings and authorize side loading.